 I liked the familiar syntax of Go, but I also liked how the language is very strict about things like unused variables, etc. I once wrote some C using GCC on a linux box, then tried to port that code to an SGI machine.
 The SGI compiler barfed all over it, as it was stricter.
 I came to love that, as it made my code cleaner and more correct.
 Sloppy code can be a nightmare for whoever comes along and has to work with your code.
 That someone might be you, so be nice to future you!

-The end product was a Go command line tool, called generate-secure-pillar.
-It has all the features I could imaging needing, and as I developed it I was also using it.
+The end result of this side project was a Go command line tool, called generate-secure-pillar.
+It has all the features I could imaging needing, and as I was developing it I was also using it.
 This made me focus on the right features to make things as easy as I could.
-I freely admit I am very lazy, so being easy was a large requirement.
+I freely admit that I am very lazy, so being easy to use was a large requirement.
 When we needed to rotate the PGP key and convert all the files to use the new key I spent some time and added the ability to rotate the key used for all files with one command.
 When the time it took annoyed me (about a minute) I made it concurrent (now about 6 seconds).
 Any pain point I found I tried to kill.

 I had a great time writing it and I hope folks find it as useful as I have.
 Pull requests are always welcome!